Threetwosevensixseven/nxtp/README.md

 # nxtp (Network neXt Time Protocol)
-*nxtp* is an easy way of getting local time on 8-bit computers equipped with wifi or networking.
+*nxtp* is an easy way of setting your local time on 8-bit computers equipped a RTC (Real Time Clock) and wifi or networking.
 It is similar to the well-known NTP Network Time Protocol, but simpler to use when millisecond precision is not needed.

 ## *nxtp* Client

 A dot command client for the [ZX Spectrum Next](https://www.specnext.com/about/)™ is provided, written in Z80N assembly language.
 You may add a command to your AUTOEXEC.BAS file to automatically sync the time every time you boot into NextZXOS.
-Your Next must be equipped with the RTC (Real Time Clock) in order to make use of *nxtp*.
+Your Next must be equipped with a RTC in order to make use of *nxtp*.

 You can tell *nxtp* to [set the local time in your own timezone](https://github.com/Threetwosevensixseven/nxtp/wiki/Timezone-Codes), including any daylight savings time currently in effect.